How to Secure the Best Scuba Diving Life Insurance Coverage Today

 Non-Penetration Wreck Dives – The scuba diver swims near or over the wreck but does not enter the wreck.

-Non-penetration wreck dives follow the same underwriting rules as open water diving.
+Non-penetration wreck dives follow the same underwriting rules as open-water diving.

 Full Penetration Wreck Dives – Full penetration wreck dives are technical dives.
 You must have the proper experience.